Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 (click to view enlarged image)

-• Use the tabs in the upper-left switch between viewing a list of system templates or your custom templates.
+- Use the tabs in the upper-left to switch between viewing a list of system templates or your custom templates.

-• Search and filter options are available in the pane on the left to help you narrow down results to only templates that fit the desired criteria
+- Search and filter options are available in the pane on the left to help you narrow down results to only templates that fit the desired criteria based on the features described elsewhere in this article (Type, Difficulty, and Features, including QR Code and Risk Indicators.

 Note: